Why Talk With Your Healthcare Provider About Your HIV-Related Excess Abdominal Fat?

 Because if it’s bothering you, it’s worth talking about.

 And because there’s EGRIFTA® (tesamorelin for injection).
-The first FDA-approved medicine shown to reduce excess abdominal fat in HIV-infected patients with lipodystrophy.
+The only FDA-approved medicine shown to reduce excess abdominal fat in HIV-infected patients with lipodystrophy.
 The excess abdominal fat is called visceral adipose tissue (VAT).

 EGRIFTA® is an injectable prescription medicine to reduce the excess abdominal fat in HIV-infected patients with lipodystrophy.
 EGRIFTA® contains a growth hormone-releasing factor (GRF).